alexyzha/AStar-Visualizer/README.md

 Let's start by outlining the setup:
 1. This specific example uses a matrix as a map
 2. Each node on the map is a matrix tile with coordinates (x,y)
-3. We'll allow for 8-directional movement:
+3. We'll allow for 8-directional movement: {up, down, left, right, up-left, up-right, down-left, down-right}
-    > - up
-    > - down
-    > - left
-    > - right
-    > - up-left
-    > - up-right
-    > - down-left
-    > - down-right
-5. We also need a priority queue for shortest path search
+4. We also need a priority queue for shortest path search

 So we begin with these C++ standard libraries:
 ```cpp